How to use examples of unreasonable behaviour to divorce your partner

 There are five reasons you can use to prove to the courts that your marriage has broken down past the point of repair.
 For example, have you been living independently for two years or have you been apart for over five years?
 Read amicable’s guide on all the grounds for divorce here if you’re unsure.

-Unreasonable behaviour is the most commonly used grounds for divorce and if you agree this is the most relevant for you, then you and your ex must first agree who is going to divorce who.
+Unreasonable behaviour is the most commonly used grounds for divorce and if you agree this is the most relevant for you, then you and your ex must first agree on who is going to divorce who.

 Step two: Petitioner Vs respondent – what’s the difference?